 - chopped Italian parsley for garnishing

 - red pepper flakes for garnishing

-- Using a large pot or Dutch oven, add butter and place over medium-high heat.
+- Using a large pot or large Dutch oven, add butter and place over medium heat.
 Once hot, add diced onions, celery and carrots; stir until well combined.
 Sauté, stirring occasionally, for 5-6 minutes.

 - Add spices (curry powder, salt, cumin, pepper, thyme, paprika and turmeric); stir until well combined.

 - Add garlic, ginger, apples and tomatoes; stir until well combined.
 Continue cooking, stirring occasionally, for 4-5 minutes.

 - Add coconut milk, chicken broth, rice, lentils and chicken; stir until well combined.
 Bring mixture to a boil and then reduce heat to medium-low.
 Simmer for 40-45 minutes, or until lentils are soft.